murchandamus/bips/bip-update-process.md

 correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.

+## Backwards Compatibility

-## Changes from BIP 2
+### Changes from BIP 2

 - Refer to the proponent of a BIP as "author" throughout the document
+- Layer header is no longer restricted to Standards Track, but remains optional as it does not make sense for all BIPs
+- The comment system is abolished.
+Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]
+- The Discussions-To header is dropped, as it has never been used in any BIP
-- Status field is no longer modeled around the workflow of consensus changes.
-The only remaining status are DRAFT, PRELIMINARY, ACTIVE, and ABANDONED.
-The statuses Deferred, Final, Obsolete, Proposed, Rejected, Replaced, and Withdrawn are sunset.
+- The Status field is no longer modeled around the workflow of consensus changes.
-- BIPs can no longer be rejected due to inactivity, but BIPs that see no adoption and whose author has become unreachable can be moved to Abandoned
+- Status field values are reduced from nine to four:
+  - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned[^abandoned]
+  - Proposed is renamed to Preliminary
+  - The remaining statuses are Draft, Preliminary, Active, and Abandoned
+- A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted
+- BIPs no longer get rejected solely on grounds of not making progress for three years[^rejection]
-- Judgment calls required from BIP Editors are mostly reassigned either to the audience or the BIP author
+- Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience
-- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository
+- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository, except to determine whether a BIP is in active use for the move into or out of the Active status
-- Layer header is no longer restricted to Standards Track
+- "Other Implementations" sections are discouraged[^OtherImplementations]
 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number
-- The Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]
-- The Discussions-To header is dropped, as it has never been used
 - List of acceptable licenses was reduced to the ones previously used

-- "Other Implementations" sections are discouraged
+### Updates to existing BIPs should this BIP get merged

 ## Copyright